Skip to content

 Capacity planning (capacity planner)

 Your input is fleet-level demand history.
-The query is the aggregate, not the per-cluster sum:
+The query is the fleet aggregate across shards, not a per-cluster sum:

 quantile_over_time(0.99,